 For each of the four segments, tweak the communications as follows:

-- Attendees: Let attendees know that their attendance at the event was noted and appreciated.
+- Attendees: Let them know that their attendance at the event was noted and appreciated.
 A simple “Thank you so much for joining us last night!” lets the attendee know that their presence mattered.
 If you happened to chat with them at the event, add a handwritten note referencing some specific details.

 - People who registered but didn’t attend: For this segment, a line such as “We missed you last night!” conveys that their absence was felt.
 This lets them know that they matter to your organization.